shreypatel238/Restaurant/docs/user/userdoc.md

 https://github.com/user-attachments/assets/53a4dbdb-2677-4e4d-9042-780f592041ae

 ## Installation Guide
-1. Download zip file Restaurant v1.0 from the releases tab on Github or click [here](https://github.com/shreypatel238/Restaurant/releases/tag/v1.0)
+1. Download zip file Restaurant v1.0 from the releases tab on Github or click [here](https://github.com/shreypatel238/Restaurant/releases/tag/v1.0) <br>
    **- Java must be installed on your computer**
 2. Unzip the zip file
 3. Double click on the JAR file and the application will start running